PINTO0309/sne4onnx/README.md

 # Key concept
 - [x] If INPUT OP name and OUTPUT OP name are specified, the onnx graph within the range of the specified OP name is extracted and .onnx is generated.
+- [ ] Change backend to onnx-graphsurgeon so that onnx.ModelProto can be specified as input.

 ## 1. Setup
 ### 1-1.
 HostPC